creeston/ggallery/README.md

 ## Usage

-To use `ggallery`, you need to have Python installed.
+To install `ggallery`, you need to have Python with pip package manager in your system.
+Then you can install the tool using the following command:

 ```sh
 pip install ggallery
 ```

-You can run the tool using the following commands:
+You can run the `ggallery` using the following commands:

 ```sh
 python -m ggallery -f /path/to/your/gallery.yaml